Sunrise Movement: Wide Awake campaign

 In the summer of 2020, the Sunrise Movement began performing Wide Awake demonstrations, in which a group of protestors would gather outside a politician's house and make noise early in the morning.
 The movement was inspired by the 1860 Wide Awakes, and is in protest of issues including police brutality and climate change.
 Politicians who have been "woken up" during these demonstrations include Mitch McConnell, Ted Cruz, Larry Hogan, Bill Barr, and Betsy DeVos.

 Climate Mandate campaign

 In late 2020, the Sunrise Movement began their Climate Mandate campaign by putting pressure on Joe Biden to pick a "climate cabinet" that would work towards Sunrise's goals such as the Green New Deal, and pushing for Biden to establish the "Office of Climate Mobilization".

+2025 DNC chair selection

+In mid-January 2025, two months after the Democrats' loss to the Republicans, and with the imminent control of a second Trump administration, Sunrise launched a campaign - "People, Not Billionaires" - calling on upcoming Democratic National Committee (DNC) 2025 chair election candidates to pledge to "revive the Obama-era ban on corporate lobbyist donations to the DNC and to ban super PAC spending in Democratic primaries."

 Organizational structure

-National organization

-The national organization of the Sunrise Movement functions as the guiding force of the movement.
-Sunrise National sets campaigns, priorities, and makes their own endorsements.

-The National organization has 4 main divisions: